shukerov/shukerov.github.io/source/blog/2019-03-25-vim-shortcuts.html.markdown

 eugen0329/vim-esearch (searches through entire project)
    * <leader> ff -> starts search
    * s and t to open the search in a new tab or a split respectively

+# Text objects
+iw - inner word
+aw - a word (includes a space) ip - inner paragraph ap - a paragraph (includes an empty line) i*), ', ", }* - inner parenthesis, single quote, double quote or brace it, at - inner tag, a tag (includes the open and closing tag)

+You can find some more information on text objects by typing ''':h text-objects''' in vim